 Screening of issuers for inclusion within the Benchmark Index is carried out by the index provider based on the index provider's ESG ratings and / or screening criteria.
 This may be dependent upon information and data obtained from third-party data providers which may on occasion be incomplete, inaccurate or inconsistent.
 As certain climate transition targets of the EU Paris-aligned benchmarks are forward looking, it is especially difficult to ensure and/or ascertain that the relevant issuers will be able to achieve such climate transition targets and, by extension, that the relevant Benchmark Index, and the Fund tracking such Benchmark Index, will also be able to achieve such targets.
 None of the Fund, the Manager nor the Investment Manager makes any representation or warranty, express or implied, with respect to the fairness, correctness, accuracy, reasonableness or completeness of the index provider's information/data providers, ESG ratings, screening criteria or the way they are implemented.
 In the event that the status of a security previously deemed eligible for inclusion in the Benchmark Index should change, none of the Fund, the Manager nor the Investment Manager accepts liability in relation to such change.
-For the avoidance of doubt, none of the Fund, the Manager nor the Investment Manager is responsible for monitoring the securities that comprise the Benchmark Index against the screening criteria applied by the index provider or assessing the validity of the ESG ratings given by the index provider.
+For the avoidance of doubt, none of the Fund, the Manager nor the Investment Manager accepts liability is responsible for monitoring the securities that comprise the Benchmark Index against the screening criteria applied by the index provider or assessing the validity of the ESG ratings given by the index provider to each security, or assessing the validity of any label attributed to the Benchmark Index by the index provider.